Escape, Evacuation, and Rescue Analysis (EERA)

 EERA Methodology and Workflow

-Inputs: Hazard Studies, FERA/QRA, Asset Data
+Inputs: Hazard Studies, FERA/QRA, and Asset Data

 Step-by-Step Process of EERA Assessment

-Outputs: Time-to-Escape, Evacuation Time, Rescue Availability
+Outputs: Time-to-Escape, Evacuation Time, and Rescue Availability

 Key Components & Considerations in EERA